lovethisgame/drop/docs/guide.md

 ### Perform Actors initialization on IOnApplicationReady

 > **tip:** Generally it is a good idea to dispatch IOnApplicationReady notification in a way shown above once all Actors created and execute all initial data retrieving, view preparing and internal processes launch within listeners in a safe manner, rather than in Actor contstructors.

-### Extract complexity into Controllers

-> **tip:** Strictly, Controllers are not always required as Mediators and Services (see below) can and should contain application logic related to presentation and model layers.
-Use Controllers to decouple and manage the non-presentation and non-model related logic, control a system aspect or orchestrate other Actors via their interfaces.

 ### Rely on direct Service Response where possible